 Palmitoylethanolamide (we will call it PEA) can be a valuable addition to the treatment of Parkinson’s disease.
 Below we will explain why.

-Because PEA is a supplement with nearly no side effects and because it is easy to use and can be used in combination with other Parkinson medication, we will elaborate on it more.
-On Youtube you can see a number of Parkinson patients that were happy with the results of smoking weed.
+PEA is a supplement with nearly no side effects and it is easy to use and can be used in combination with other Parkinson medication.
+On YouTube you can see a number of Parkinson patients that were happy with the results of smoking weed.
 However, Cannabis is not an option if you don’t want to feel stoned.
-PEA works in the same way, only it does not make you stoned.
-That is why we are examining at this substance here.
+PEA works in a similar way, only it does not make you stoned.
+That is why we are examining this substance here.

 Parkinson’s disease: inflammation in the nervous system

-There is hope again for Parkinson patients in the form of a body’s own, natural substance with the difficult name palmitoylethanolamide (supplement PeaCure).
+There is hope again for Parkinson patients in the form of a body’s own, natural substance called palmitoylethanolamide.